studio-node/CampusTour/user-journeys/ambassador-tour.md

 > This will be a more locked down version of the standard-user app

 - Map Screen
     - This will just show the tour stops by default.
-Users can explore other sections though
+Users can use map legend to show additional stops and points of interest

 - Current Stop Tab (**ASK ABOUT DOING THIS FOR ALL APP USERS**)
     - Shows the stop detail screen for the current stop

 - Tour Screen
     - Stop cards can only be viewed
-    - Can't do
-        - Rearrange
-        - Delete
+    - Stops **aren't** rearrangeable
+    - Stops **can't** be deleted
-        - Add Stops
+    - Stops **can't** be added

     - Stop Detail Screen
         - This will contain the basic data for each stop, same as standard-user
-        > The current stop's details screen will be what is broadcasted to the group's devices
+        > The current stop's details screen will be what is broadcasted to the group's devices (maybe in `Current Stop` tab)

 - Ping Ambassador Button
     - This will be like a flight-attendant call button where it will ping the ambassador to bring attention that user